rui314/chibicc/README.md

     -E Stop after the preprocessing stage; do not run the compiler proper.
         The output is in the form of preprocessed source code, which is sent to the standard output.
-        Input files that don’t require preprocessing are ignored. chibicc [ -o <path> ] <file>
+        Input files that don’t require preprocessing are ignored.
+    -rpath <dir> Add a directory to the runtime library search path this parameter is passed to the linker.
+        This is used when linking an ELF executable with shared objects.
+        All -rpath arguments are concatenated and passed to the runtime linker, which uses them to locate shared objects at runtime.
+        The -rpath option is also used when locating shared objects which are needed by shared objects explicitly included in the link.
+    -soname <arg> create a symbolic link (replace if it already exists) between <arg> and <output> before calling the linker.
+        Example ... -soname libcurl.so.4 -o .libs/libcurl.so.4.8.0 creates a symbolic link beetween libcurl.so.4.8.0 and libcurl.so.4.
+    chibicc [ -o <path> ] <file>

 ## Examples